|

 Wolfram slipped silently down the back streets of Dol Amroth,

 heading for Dinham Gate, just south of the castle.
-The gate would
+He knew that

-be locked at this hour, but the gatekeeper owed Wolfram a few
+the gate would be locked at this hour, but the gatekeeper owed

-favours, so it would not be difficult to get out of the city.
+him a few favours, so it would not be difficult to get out of

-the castle drains.
-It would be unpleasant at firstPart of
+enter the castle drains.
+It would be unpleasant at firstPart

-the job, he thoughtand he would have to be careful not to
+of the job, he thoughtand he would have to be careful

-get too soiled or he would draw attention to himself later.
-But,
+not to get too soiled or he would draw attention to himself later

-once he was safely in the drainage system, he could climb up a
+but, once he was safely in the drainage system, he could climb

-disused privy shaft to the very top of the castle.
-And from there,
+up a disused privy shaft to the very top of the castle and, from

-he could go wherever he wanted.
-This was not the first time that
+there, go wherever he wanted.
+It was not the first time he had

-Wolfram had broken into the castle at night using that particular
+broken into the castle at night using that particular route.

 His main problem would be finding a lone elf in a situation that